 The building materials in kitchens and bathrooms are subjected to a daily cycle of abuse from excessive moisture, humidity, hot and heavy cooking utensils and acidic cooking ingredients which are all liable to take their toll on the fixtures and fittings.

 Even the toughest things need some care and attention every now and then and granite worktops are no different.
-Here are five tips which will help you to keep your surfaces looking shiny and new.
+Here are some tips which will help you to keep your surfaces looking shiny and new.

 - Don’t allow any spills to sit on the surface of granite worktops for too long.
 Despite its appearance, granite, as with many other natural materials, is actually porous.
 Foods such as beetroot and lemon juice and liquids such as wine and cooking oil can be absorbed by granite and may cause staining.